By Bill Kovarik

 Premise 1: The world needs oil.
 It is the lifeblood of commerce.
-Premise 2: Two thirds of ALL the world’s oil is in the Middle East.
-Oh, and by the way, there are terrorists there.
-Conclusion: The US has to wage war to ensure that this oil is accessible to the world.
+Premise 2: Two thirds of the world’s oil is in the Middle East.
+Conclusion: The US has to make sure it is accessible to the world.
 Even if it means war in the Middle East.

 So, if you buy the premise, you buy the conclusion.
 Few people ever questioned the alternative premise — that there were might be other sources of oil in the world or even alternatives to oil.